 Make sure you do your research when starting off in the world of affiliate advertising.
 Does the affiliate network have a good reputation?
 What is the average monthly payout for an affiliate site?
 How much can you hope to make?

-Also, be sure to carefully read the terms and conditions.
+Also, be sure to read the terms and conditions carefully.
 You want to fully understand the requirements for earning and receiving commissions, as well as the restrictions and types of support you can expect.

 - Diversify your affiliate campaigns.
-This is true for both affiliate sites and advertisers; affiliates shouldn’t pin all of their hopes and dreams on one advertiser and advertisers shouldn’t assume a handful of sites will earn them success.
+This is true for both affiliate sites and advertisers.
+Affiliates shouldn’t pin all of their hopes and dreams on one advertiser, and advertisers shouldn’t assume a handful of sites will earn them success.

 - Pay close attention to the type of products.
-Make sure that the affiliate is a good match for the product and the product is a good match for the affiliate.
+Make sure that the affiliate is a good match for the product, and the product is a good match for the affiliate.

 - Carefully monitor your results.
 Whether an affiliate or advertiser, you want to be fully aware of your results.
 As an affiliate, are you getting paid decent commissions?
 Is there anything you could do to improve your success rate?
 As an advertiser, are you using the right websites?
 Do your affiliate sites genuinely provide you with qualified leads or customers?

 If you decide affiliate marketing is right for you, look for a trusted affiliate marketing network.
 In many cases, this is the easiest way for retailers to get started.

 Affiliate marketing is here to stay, and you don’t want to miss out on the opportunity to bring in some money and increase your products’ online exposure — so long as that exposure is going to benefit your brand.
 Similarly, you could host ads on your site to earn a bit of passive income for your company.
 Both options are worthwhile and could bode well when implemented properly.